Afghanistan: Deadly mosque bombing rocks Kabul | DW | 14.05.2021

 The Taliban had captured a strategic district close to Kabul shortly before the ceasefire came into effect.

+Several attacks in the capital have been claimed the local Islamic State affiliate, but both the Taliban and government continue to blame each other.

-Afghanistan has been mired in violence in recent weeks after the United States began withdrawing its troops.
+The country has been mired in violence in recent weeks after the United States and NATO began withdrawing troops from Afghanistan.

 Last week, a car bombing killed more than 90 people, many of them were schoolgirls.